firebird631/siis/README.md

 SIIS Strategy/Scalper Indicator Information System
 ==================================================

-**The redaction of this document is in progress.**

 Abstract
 --------

 SiiS is a autotrading bot for forex, indices and crypto currencies markets.
-It also support semi-automated trading in way to manage your entry and exits with more possibilities than an exchanges allow.
+It also support semi-automated trading in way to manage your entries and exits with more possibilities than exchanges allows.

 This version is more a functionnal prototype than a final professional trading tool.
 It is developped in Python3, using TA-lib, numpy and matplotlib for the basic charting client.